anthonylusardi-da/quid-agis.github.io/_posts/2021-04-04-draft-version-of-template-generator-complete.md

 Clearly, once you are competent with Daml or not-a-novice then the relevant structure and syntax will be available from memory and you should be able to build a smart contract, quickly and accurately.

 However, what if you are still not competent?
-What is you are a non-developer?
+What if you are a non-developer?
 A non-English native speaker?
 These use cases will make the barrier to entry of learning Daml and developing Smart Contracts, higher than it needs be.

 Therefore, there are are least two obvious solutions to this;